14 April 2026

 Rick Fienberg in his backyard observatory.
 He received his NASA jacket after flying aboard the Stratospheric Observatory for Infrared Astronomy (SOFIA), a 747SP jetliner carrying a 100-inch telescope.

-Trained as a professional astronomer, Rick nevertheless remains an amateur at heart, observing the sky and taking astrophotos from his private observatory in central New Hampshire.
+Trained as a professional astronomer, Rick nevertheless remains an amateur at heart, observing the sky and taking astrophotos from his backyard observatory in Placitas, New Mexico, where he and Susan moved in June 2024 after 45 years in Massachusetts and New Hampshire.
+Rick is a member of the Albuquerque Astronomical Society (TAAS) and the Rio Rancho Astronomical Society, through which he gives talks and shares telescopic views of celestial highlights with the public at local schools, museums, and parks.
+Rick is on the Board of Directors of both TAAS and the Library Telescope Program.
 An inveterate traveler and eclipse-chaser, Rick has visited all seven continents and the North and South Poles.
-He and Susan — who retired in 2019 from a career in senior health and housing — are the parents of three grown sons and have four grandchildren.
+He and Susan — who retired in 2019 from a career in strategic planning and program development for nonprofits — are the parents of three grown sons and have seven grandchildren.

 Photo at top of page by Phil McCarten, CorporateEventImages © 2019 AAS